 For more details about Synchronization job see here.

-After a client is added to a folder, it's time to check that the folders are created in their file system, in accordance with path macros.
+After an agent is added to a folder, it's time to check that the folders are created in their file system, in accordance with path macros.

-If you place some data into the "Updates" folder on your Server, you get it automatically distributed to your other clients.
-However, other clients won't upload any new/updated files to the Server and each other because they have Read-Only access there.
+If you place some data into the "Updates" folder on your Server, you get it automatically distributed to your other agents after restarting the job.
+However, other agents won't upload any new/updated files to the Server and each other because they have Read-Only access there.

-All clients will be uploading to each other new and updated files for the Engineering documents folder because they all have Read-write access there.
+All agents will be uploading to each other new and updated files for the Engineering documents folder because they all have Read-write access there.